arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-incubator/generic/product/README.md

 `@product` allows us map independent values in the context of any `Applicative` capable data type straight to the data class inside the data type context

-In the examples below we can observe how 2 different `Int` properties are returned inside a type constructor such as `Option`, `Try`, `IO` etc... and the automatically mapped to the shape of our `Account` data class removing all boilerplate from extracting the values from their context and returning an `Account` value in the same context.
+In the examples below we can observe how 2 different `Int` properties are returned inside a type constructor such as `Option`, `IO` etc... and the automatically mapped to the shape of our `Account` data class removing all boilerplate from extracting the values from their context and returning an `Account` value in the same context.

 ```kotlin:ank
 import arrow.core.extensions.option.applicative.applicative